- Youth Programs

 This hands-on workshop will follow the syllabus below:

-4/16: How to Operate Your Camera (bring a 35mm camera, the camera manual, and a light meter app.
+7/9: How to Operate Your Camera (bring a 35mm camera, the camera manual, and a light meter app.
 Please familiarize yourself with your camera’s manual—many can be downloaded as pdfs for free.
 Light meter apps can also be downloaded.
 We recommend Pocket Light Meter).
-If you would like to borrow a camera for the workshop, please email the instructor, Stephanie Routier, at email@example.com
+If you would like to borrow a camera for the workshop, please email the instructor, Chelsea Haines, at firstname.lastname@example.org

 Members must sign up for the entire course, as skills learned earlier will be built upon in later sessions.
 SLR cameras can be provided to students from WonderRoot’s inventory, or students are welcome to bring their own.
 A limited number of black and white 35mm film is also available for student use.

-Introduction to Photography is co-taught by Stephanie Routier and Chelsea Haines.
-Routier holds a BFA in Photography from the University of Georgia and is a photography teacher at Roswell High School; she can be contacted at firstname.lastname@example.org.
-Haines is a recent graduate of the College of Charleston where she earned her BA in Studio Art with a concentration in Photography; she can be contacted at email@example.com.
+Introduction to Photography is taught by Chelsea Haines.
+Haines is a graduate of the College of Charleston where she earned her BA in Studio Art with a concentration in Photography; she can be contacted at email@example.com.

 Poetry as Protest: the Word on the Street is a six week beginner-level workshop that focuses on how poetics and street art champion and represent race/class struggles.
 Poetry as Protest will dive into the wreckage of modern society and look at how we’re regrowing as a common people, across boundaries while recognizing our differences and taking on the struggle to overcome oppression.
 The course will include poetic deconstruction, music/art/fashion consciousness, graffiti art and muralling all centered on a frank discussion of race, class and protest.
 The workshop will culminate with the creation of a mural.